-Figure 2-45 PoC Information
+Figure 2-48 PoC Information

 Step 2 Check the status of connected PoC camera.
+You can click the channels in Poc Channel to turn on/off the PoC power supply as desired.

 - If the power consumption of the DVR is lower than that of AF camera, when AF or AT camera is connected, there is no video and "Insufficient Power for PoC" is overlaid on the live view image. - If the power consumption of the DVR is higher than that of the AF camera and lower than that of the AT camera, when AF camera is connected, it is powered on normally; when AT camera is connected, it is powered on and then powered off, and there is no video and "Insufficient Power for PoC" is overlaid on the live view image. - If the power consumption of the DVR is higher than that of the AT camera, when AF or AT camera is connected, it is powered on normally.